2012-13 Women's Basketball Coaches

 The Eagles verified the conference’s third-ever unbeaten regular season by cruising through the Atlantic Sun Tournament, taking the league’s automatic berth into the NCAA Tournament with a convincing 67-39 win over second-seeded and 20-game winner Stetson.
 The Green and Blue’s success at the conference tournament cemented FGCU’s name in the A-Sun record books.
 Making their first A-Sun postseason appearance in their first year of postseason eligibility, the Eagles became the third team in A-Sun history to win the Atlantic Sun Championship in its first appearance, while also becoming the second team to post an A-Sun undefeated regular season and win the championship title.

-In 2010-11, Dermyer helped lead the Eagles to an Atlantic Sun Conference regular season crown after posting a 28-4 overall record (17-3 A-Sun).
-FGCU, who earned an automatic bid to the WNIT, led the nation in three point field goals made per game, as Shannon Murphy picked up first team all-conference honors and Sarah Hansen earned second team all-conference and was named to the A-Sun All-Freshmen squad.
+Lyles spent the 2010-11 season as a student assistant for the Eagles and was a part of a staff that helped lead FGCU to an Atlantic Sun Conference regular season crown after posting a 28-4 overall record (17-3 A-Sun).
+The Blue and Green also earned an automatic bid to the WNIT, led the nation in three point field goals made per game (10.9) and had an A-Sun All-Conference first team and second team selections in Shannon Murphy and Sarah Hansen.